devssh/Prototype-Private-Chain/README.md

-# Prototype blockchain on Java, just to demonstrate hashing and signature verification
+# Prototype chain on Java, just to demonstrate hashing and signature verification
+There is no mining involved or clubbing of transactions in a block.
+The purpose is to verify signatures signed by authorities.

 ## To run the demo
 ```